omicsEye/omePath/README.md

 ### Input files format ###

 * all input files should be tab-delimited formatted
+* deepath requires a mapper file that can be downloaded from [previouse step](#download_the_mapping_database) an input files.

 #### Two approaches of run *deepath* ####

-deepath requires a mapper file that can be downloaded from [previouse step](#download_the_mapping_database) an input files.

-1. Approach one: providing the score file and mapping file:
+1. Providing the score file and mapping file:

-In this approach, a tab-delimited text file or a R dataframe with row names being the features need to be provided.
+In this approach, a tab-delimited text file or a R data frame with row names being the features need to be provided.
 The file should have a column which will be used as the score for enrichment analysis.

 [deepath demo](https://github.com/omicsEye/deepath/tree/master/demo)